-Definition: Heat damaged / bin burnt, diseased or other serious visual defects.
+Definition: Heat Damaged / Burnt, diseased or other serious visual defects.

 Kernels have become significantly discoloured.
 Grains appear dark brown or in severe cases, blackened.

 Definition: The shoot is visibly extending from any part of the germ.
 Grains with pin holes are not included in this definition.